emoore29/emoore29.github.io/_posts/2024-10-10-building-an-art-portfolio.md

 - /category
 - /watercolorMixedMedia
 - /oilPaintings
 - /illustrations
-  &nbsp;
-  &nbsp;

 #### GROQ (Graph-Relational Object Queries)

 The queries used to retrieve documents from Sanity are defined in the `sanity/sanity.query.ts` file.
-For example, for a given category, the getArtFromCategory query is used:
+For example, for a given category, the getArtFromCategory query will request art from a category passed in as a parameter via a sanityFetch() function.
-&nbsp;
-&nbsp;

-`sanity/sanity.query.ts`:
-&nbsp;
-&nbsp;

-`export const getArtFromCategory = groq`\*[\_type == "art" && $slug in category[]->slug.current] | order(categoryOrder asc, \_updatedAt desc){
-\_id,
-title,
-slug,
-mainImage {alt, "image": asset->url}, category, description
-}`;`
-&nbsp;
-&nbsp;

-`app/(home)/[category]/page.tsx`:
-&nbsp;
-&nbsp;

-`const art: ArtType[] = await sanityFetch({
-    query: getArtFromCategory,
-    tags: ["art"],
-    qParams: { slug: params.category },
-  });`
- &nbsp;
-&nbsp;

 The art can then be passed to a Gallery component, which handles displaying the art, along with the title and description.
-&nbsp;
-&nbsp;

-The `sanityFetch()` function takes both a query and a tag.
+The `sanityFetch()` function also takes a tag.
 This tag is useful for data revalidation.
-&nbsp;
-&nbsp;

 #### On-demand data revalidation

 I wanted my client to see their website update any time they made a change in Sanity Studio, so I used on-demand data revalidation to achieve this.
-&nbsp;
-&nbsp;

 On-demand revalidation is the process of purging the data cache and re-fetching the latest content based on an event, as opposed to time-based revalidation, that automatically revalidates after a given amount of time has passed.
 I've used the tag-based approach for this project.
 See more in the [Next.js documentation](https://nextjs.org/docs/app/building-your-application/data-fetching/fetching-caching-and-revalidating#revalidating-data).
-&nbsp;
-&nbsp;

 Since the data coming from Sanity has been tagged after fetching it, revalidateTag() is used to revalidate all entries associated with a given tag.
 In Sanity settings, I created a webhook that triggers when Sanity Studio content changes, and this triggers a POST request to be sent to an API endpoint in my Next.js app.
 A secret URI is shared between Vercel, where the site is hosted, and Sanity.
-&nbsp;
-&nbsp;

 This ultimately causes the revalidateTag() function provided by Next.js to run, and any data on the server that was previously tagged with the same tag sent in the POST request from Sanity will be revalidated.
-&nbsp;
-&nbsp;

 #### Routing

 I used the (home) and (studio) route groups to organise and separate the pages for the studio and the main website.
 This allowed me to add a root layout for the main website, as well as a root layout for the studio.
 This was useful because the main website needed a header and additional styling that I didn't want in the studio.
-&nbsp;
-&nbsp;

 The about page and contact page are defined like so: `app/(home)/about/page.tsx` and `app/(home)/contact/page.tsx`.
-&nbsp;
-&nbsp;

 For the home page, all art is retrieved and displayed in the gallery.
-&nbsp;
-&nbsp;

 The category pages are generated with dynamic routing: `app/(home)/[category]/page.tsx`, where each category of art is retrieved using a getCategories GROQ query.
 The categories are also passed to the navigation component.
 This way, if my client decides they want to add a new category, they can, and the website will automatically update to include the new category as a route linked in the navigation.
-&nbsp;
-&nbsp;

 The art for a given category is then retrieved as described above in the GROQ example code.